nutshellcrm/join-the-team/designer-questions.md

 1. We’d like to see the first draft of how you’d solve for a complex UI.
 2. Even more, it’ll give us a chance to see how we all interact and discuss work as a group when it comes to design process.

-We don’t want this to be a piece of free work done for us, but we’ve always felt better about ‘take-home projects’ as a better tool for interviewing than an on-the-spot whiteboard project.
-(We didn’t invent this, though — [we copped the idea from Intercom](https://blog.intercom.com/how-we-hire-engineers-part-1/)!)

 Here’s a quick spec for an interface that we already have deployed on web, iOS, and Android.
 The ‘deliverable’ here is a collection of wireframes that outline how the user accomplishes a task.
 To set expectations, we think this should take under 3-4 hours.

 ## Feature: Nutshell Mobile Activity Scheduling